Thinkr1/Loffty/README.md

 ### A Dynamic Island for your Mac.

-Loffty turns the notch into a live, interactive Dynamic Island for music, system controls, AirDrop, and more.
+Loffty turns your notch into a live, interactive Dynamic Island for music, system controls, AirDrop, and more.

 </div>